mominurr/Tumors-Classification-Predictor/README.md

 ## Functions and Features

-### Tumor_Classification_Predictor
+### tumor_classifier

-The "Tumor_Classification_Predictor" function is a comprehensive utility for performing tumor classification.
+The "tumor_classifier" function is a comprehensive utility for performing tumor classification.
 It takes multiple input parameters representing tumor characteristics and provides two key outputs: model accuracy and predicted tumor type.

 ### Function Workflow